telerik/teststudio-docs/docs-teststudiodev/features/project-settings/browsers.md

 ![Preferred Browser][2]

+__Preferred Browser for Responsive Web Test__ option is not applicable for a Visual Studio project.
+This feature is __only supported in Test Studio Standalone__ application.
+To find out further details for <a href="https://docs.telerik.com/teststudio/features/testing-types/responsive-test" target="_blank">Responsive web testing</a> you can visit its page in the Test Studio docs site.

 ## Calibrate Browser

 The Calibrate Browser section automates the configuration of supported browsers for use with Test Studio.
 Click **Calibrate** next to a browser to update that browser's settings.